 Where to Retire in Lincoln and Home Prices

 Lincoln is so big that it has a large variety of interesting neighborhoods to live in.
 College View was once a separate village and is adjacent to Union College.
 This Historic Bungalow District has some interesting architectural examples.
-The median price of a home in Lincoln was $198,900 in the fourth quarter of 2019, according to the National Association of Realtors.
+The median price of a home in Lincoln was $215,300 in the 2nd quarter of 2020, according to the National Association of Realtors.

 What is special about Lincoln

 Over 100 parks, the Cornhuskers of University of Nebraska-Lincoln, a low cost of living, and an almost unbelievably low unemployment rate - under 3.5%.

 What is not special about Lincoln

 You have to like living out in the hinderlands.

 People who like the midwest and living in Nebraska.

 The capitol, the university and the major hospital are leading contributors to Lincoln's buoyant economy.